 |Doral is a neighborhood in northern Miami-Dade County which takes its name from the resort and spa that sits at the center of it.
 Dorris and Alfred Kaskel opened Doral Country Club (a name they got by combining their names) in 1962.|

 As the community around the club continued to grow, residents began lobbying for incorporation.
 They were finally successful in 1996 when the city of Doral came into being.
 It is not a large city, with around 50,000 residents, but it is a very affluent community, giving it a lot of influence in the area.
-It has a very busy business district, especially import and export because of its proximity to Miami International Airport.
+It has a very busy business district, especially import and export because of its proximity to Miami International Airport by shuttle.

 Carnival Cruise Lines has their headquarters in Doral and is one of the largest employers in the city.
 While you won’t find yourself actually sailing into Doral (it’s landlocked) you will find plenty to keep you busy during your time there.